bthanhtung/bthanhtung/README.md

-_**Golf is a game in which one endeavors to control a ball with implements ill adapted for the purpose.**_
+_**The best argument against democracy is a five-minute conversation with the average voter.**_

-Woodrow Wilson
+Winston Churchill